The Pipeline

 H(q0) X(q1) H(q0)cancels the H gates because nothing between them touches q0.

-Pass 7: Merge Rotations
+Inner pass: Merge Rotations

 Consecutive rotation gates on the same qubit can be combined into a single rotation since rotation is additive: Rz(a)·Rz(b) = Rz(a+b).
 MergeRotationsPass finds these pairs and collapses them.
 If the merged angle is smaller than epsilon (default 1e-9), the gate is dropped entirely since it has negligible effect.